C++ Void Pointer - C++ Programming Tutorial

 3) What are the advantages of a void pointer over a regular pointer?

-A void pointer is mainly used in generic functions or data structures that require working with several data types, especially when the data type is not known during the compilation phase.
+A void pointer is primarily employed in generic functions or data structures that need to operate with various data types, particularly when the data type is unspecified at compile time.

 4) What are the void pointer's limitations?